 Isaiah Frizzelle is an actor, writer and personal trainer based in Los Angeles.
 Known for his appearances as Luther Campbell in The Breaks (TV Series 2017) on VH1 and his part in Blue Bloods (TV Series 2010 – ) on CBS, Isaiah’s physical on-screen dominance has inevitably lead to law enforcement and military roles.
 A martial artist and book lover, Isaiah is also more than adept at playing a variety of roles, such as a scientist, lawyer or doctor.
 Multi-talented doesn’t quite seem to cover it.
 With all due respect, you can’t really see fellow muscle-men Schwarzenegger or Stallone bursting out of a suit in court or white lab coat – at least not seriously.
 Junior (1994) anyone?

 Frizzelle also raps, sings, plays guitar, pens songs as well as screenplays, and somehow also finds the time to run his own podcast – more on that below!

 An absolute pleasure to interview, Isaiah Frizzelle stars in Boy*Friends (2020) which has to be seen to be believed.
 Truly.
 The comedy is right on the edge and you’ll likely find yourself hitting rewind to check what you’ve just seen and heard.

-At the time of the interview the pilot episode had racked up 166,000 views on YouTube.
-At the time of publishing this fascinating interview it’s now been viewed by over half a million.
+At the time of recording the interview with Isaiah the pilot episode of MyGayRoomate’s Boy*Friends (2020) had racked up 166,000 views on YouTube.
+As of January 2021 it’s at 1.6M!
 Staggering numbers and I’m not surprised.